LAST UPDATED: 20th February 2024

 OBTAINING THE APPOINTMENT

-Start by choosing your location (S.Cruz de Tenerife), then choose either:
+Start by choosing your location (S.Cruz de Tenerife), then choose your preferred office location.

-Then scroll down and click on ENTRAR, then complete your personal details before proceeding to the ‘available appointments calendar’.
+Then read the advisory notes, scroll down and click on ENTRAR, then complete your personal details (Click on PASSPORT and then enter your passport Number) before proceeding to the ‘available appointments calendar’.

 PAPERWORK REQUIRED TO OBTAIN YOUR NIE

 The first document you will need is a ‘Modelo 790’ form.
 This is used to pay the application fee at a Bank.
 Not all banks will process this form with a cash payment over the counter, although La Caixa is definitely one which does.
 However, any Spanish bank that you have an account with will assist you with the form, regardless of the form of payment).

 The form should be completed online (see link below) and then printed off and taken to the relevant bank.
 Once you complete the form and click the Finish/Descargar button at the bottom, the completed form in triplicate will automatically appear ready to download/print, with the correct fee automatically inserted.

 NOTE: This form is used for various types of application other than just NIEs.
 So for a new NIE, near the bottom of the form, you should therefore select the option that says:

 “Asignación de Número de Identidad de Extranjero (NIE) a instancia del interesado.”

 The current fee (as of February 2024) is €9.84.
 However, you can double-check the latest fee here (search on the page for “NIE”):

 Once you have paid the fee, the bank then stamps the form as proof of payment.